 1. Get rid of the smell of garlic when you peel it

-If you get used to holding garlic with your hands in order to clean it with a knife, you will have noticed that its smell sticks to your hands almost permanently.
+If you are used to holding garlic with your hands in order to clean it with a knife, you may have noticed that its smell sticks to your hands almost permanently.

 If you want to clean garlic well, put it in a closed container and shake it.
 With this simple movement, you will achieve your goal much more quickly, comfortably and cleanly.